 This is the million-dollar question, in fact, for some companies, it could mean more.
-While pursuing the path to become a data-driven company you can acknowledge the power of data to make the right decision at each point in time.
+While pursuing the goal of becoming a data-driven company you can acknowledge the power of data to help you make the right decision at every point in time.
 But, how do you know if you’re on the right track?
-There are a lot of indicators and information that help with that evaluation.
-Knowing what stage your company is at can help underline what you must do to achieve that ‘data-driven’ title.
-This leads to acknowledging what it takes to get there from different factors: how much effort is needed, how much resources must be spent, or even what competencies could be missing.
+Happily, there are a lot of indicators and information to help with this evaluation.
+Knowing what stage your company is at can help underline what you must do to achieve the coveted ‘data-driven’ title.
+This leads to acknowledging what it takes to get there from different angles: how much effort is needed, how much in the way of resources must be spent, or even what competencies could be missing.
 In the end, the idea is to efficiently implement this process and become more competitive.

 1. How much do you know about your data and who needs it?

 To take advantage of analytics it is important that you know how data will be inputted and what data is available.
-How is data stored for the main areas of information that you need to work with, is it stored in files like Excel or text, or is it contained in databases?
-How are such sources accessed nowadays?
+How is data stored for the main areas of information that you need to work with – in files like Microsoft Excel or text, or contained in databases?
+How are these sources accessed nowadays?
 If you can answer these questions, then you have a good understanding of the data available.

 2. How focused is your team on becoming a data-driven company?

-When a company wants to go down the data-driven path, its people must be oriented that way too.
-Every disruptor must have sponsors, normally executives, who are open to change and who understand and believe the benefits of the project.
+When a company wants to go down the data-driven route, its people must be oriented that way too.
+Every disruptor must have sponsors, normally executives, who are open to change and who understand and believe in the benefits of the project.
 These internal sponsors will be responsible for ensuring that business processes frequently include data analysis and act as enablers.
 Make sure that your leaders are ready too and have the skills to embrace transformation.
 Find data champions, people who can work with data tools and share their knowledge with other end users.

 3. Does your company have all the necessary skills?